jman4747/memos/ORG-4_Engineering_Process.md

 Designs must be validated by prototypes, manufacturing standards, or prior work and justified, at least transitively, by the strategy.

+## Prototypes
-All prototypes must test a documented hypothesis.
+All prototypes shall test a documented hypothesis.
+Team members building prototypes shall document: the hypothesis being tested, the part of the strategy they intend to fulfill, and the part of the system design they intend to implement.

+## User Stories

+User Story Mapping is a method for capturing a narrative description of stakeholder goals and strategy.

+User Stories are documented with sub-formal Use Cases and and other informal written and visual methods.

+## Use Cases

+Written behavioral requirements for the SuD.

+### Sub-Formal Use Case Format

+- Title
+- Primary Actor
+- Date
+- Scope
+- Goal In Context
+- Scenario
+- Notes

+### Formal Use Case Format

+- All fields from the sub formal format (except Scenario)
+- Stakeholders & Interests
+- Precondition
+- Minimal Guarantees
+- Success Guarantees
+- Trigger
+- Main Success Scenario
+- Extensions
+- Response Time
+- Frequency
+- Secondary Actors
+- Open Issues

+## Requirements

+Tables for functional requirements and for non-functional requirements for the SuD.

 # Concept Studies

 Concept studies mostly occurs at the game design phase handled by FIRST, but the team is still responsible for setting its goals for the season.
-The outputs of this phase are the Game Manual (and associated field design materials) and the teams goals for the season.
+The outputs of this phase are the Game Manual (and associated field design materials) the teams goals for the season, and a preliminary strategy.
 We decide and document our season goals before the season starts, as such they are agnostic with respect to the game rules.